FIRST OF ALL...Is it pronounced "WEE-NER" or "WHY-NER"?

 When can I expect to receive my jewelry?

 Within the US: Domestic orders totaling less than $500 are shipped via USPS Priority Mail with Delivery Confirmation for $6.
-Domestic orders totaling more than $500 are shipped via USPS Priority Mail with Delivery Confirmation and insurance for $13.
+Domestic orders totaling more than $500 are shipped via USPS Express Mail with Delivery, Signature Confirmation and insurance for $25.
 Allow 2-3 weeks for order fulfillment and delivery.
 Please note that if you are buying a piece from the 1909 collection or you have purchased an antique ring and requested sizing your order may take longer to get to you.
-Check the product page for the item you are purchasing for specific shipping fulfillment timelines.
+Check your item's product page for specific shipping fulfillment timelines.

 Can I track my package?

 Yes.
 An email will arrive when your order ships with your package’s tracking information.
 (But make sure to check your SPAM account, sometimes they end up there.)
 Please note that orders shipped using USPS Global Priority Mail are provided with a Customs number.
 This number can be used to track your package through USPS within the United States only.

 I'm in a rush!
 Can you expedite shipping on my order?

 We do not offer express or overnight shipping.
 Plan ahead and order early, or visit our stockists list to find a retailer near you who may carry the item you need.
 If you are a last-minute gift-buyer, purchase a gift certificate on our website and print the voucher.

 Importation taxes are really high in my country.
 Can you declare the package as a "GIFT" so I can avoid paying these?

 We know that importation taxes are lame.
 We have to pay them too.
 So no, we can’t lie on your customs form.
 However, if you’re in Scandinavia, you are in luck: you may be able to avoid delays and fees by buying directly from our Scandinavian showroom at www.a-style.se.